apache/pekko-connectors/docs/src/main/paradox/google-common.md

 ## Accessing other Google APIs

 The @apidoc[Google$] @scala[object] @java[class] provides methods for interfacing with Google APIs.
-You can use it to access APIs that are not currently supported by Alpakka and build new connectors.
+You can use it to access APIs that are not currently supported by Apache Pekko Connectors and build new connectors.